davidawad/statedb/README.md

 # statedb

 This is the very first database of JSON formatted U.S. State codes.
+Development of this database has been a slow process but that is changing quickly!

+Feel free to reach out if you have any questions or have computing power you can share to make creating these files faster.

+The data is sourced from the JUSTIA Law center, [you can find their website and learn more about that work here](http://justia.com).

 It's made entirely of JSON formatted files that can be accessed and used in any way that you want.
 Plaintext coming soon.